RecipeStripper

 What's the best alternative to Copy Me That?

-RecipeStripper is the closest free, no-signup web alternative to Copy Me That.
-Paste any recipe URL and get a clean reader in 3-5 seconds — no installation, works on any device including iPhone and Android.
-The unique inline ingredient quantities (where amounts like "2 cups all-purpose flour" appear inside each cooking step) are something no other tool offers, including Copy Me That.
+RecipeStripper is a strong free, no-signup web alternative to Copy Me That.
+Paste a public recipe URL and get a clean reader with no installation, on any device including iPhone and Android.
+Its inline ingredient quantities put amounts like "2 cups all-purpose flour" inside the cooking step, which is not a core feature of Copy Me That.

 Is there a free alternative to Copy Me That?